 Megan is from Louisville, KY and earned her BS in biology from Centre College in 2010.
 After graduation Megan worked as an autotransfusionist for 2 years, then earned a Master of Arts in Teaching from the University of Louisville and taught high school biology for 5 years.
 She is now attending her third Kentucky-based education institution as a PhD student.
 Megan is investigating the role of divergence in sawfly genitalia in preventing gene flow between sister species in sympatry.
 When not in the lab Megan can be found hiking, camping, or practicing yoga with her husband and pup.

-Nicole is a junior Agricultural and Medical Biotechnology major from Bagdad, Ky.
+Nicole is a senior Agricultural and Medical Biotechnology major from Bagdad, KY.
 She plans on furthering her education by attending medical school, and earning her MD.

 Postdoc: Danielle Herrig